How to Leverage Enterprise Podcast Solutions to Create Podcasts Employees Will Want to Listen to

 Don’t forget about what matters to each stakeholder and incorporate it into your business objectives.
 An executive sponsor like a CEO may have a goal of getting 80% of employees to listen to new episodes.
 Meanwhile, an audience member like an employee may want to learn a new skill or get exposed to new ideas from different departments.

 Think about a favorite piece of media, whether a TV show, newsletter, or podcast.
-Successful shows have excellent storylines and a cohesive plot with recurring segments that keep viewers tuning in.
+Successful shows have excellent storylines, a cohesive plot, and recurring segments that keep viewers tuning in.

-An editorial content calendar and promotional plan are great tools to develop and track your episodes.
+An editorial content calendar and promotional plan are great tools for developing and tracking your episodes.
 Easily monitor episode names, guests, release dates, and descriptions or themes for each episode.
-Include a link to the podcast—easy to do in the uStudio app—for quick sharing.
-When a new employee comes onboard, direct them to the most recent episodes and they can get caught up.
+Include a link to the podcast for quick sharing.
+When a new employee comes onboard, direct them to the most recent episodes so they can get caught up.

 If you’re managing multiple shows under your company umbrella, use creative briefs for each one.
 This will help you determine important elements like the show’s name, target audience, key messages, publishing frequency, talent requirements, details about format, style, and tone, and more.